 But more than any other factor, the window style might be the most important for finding your ideal window treatment.
 Here are our recommendations for window treatments to match the specialty window varieties found in New Brunswick homes.

 Sidelights are the long, thin windows that are found on the sides of the front door in New Brunswick homes.
 Finding the best window treatment for sidelight windows is especially important for a few reasons.
 One, they’re a focal point of your home, since most visitors’ gaze is naturally drawn to the front door when looking at a house.
-Two, people–from the mail carrier to guests to door-to-door salespeople–are going to see the sidelight windows up close, which means that a fantastic window covering all the more important to make sure you maintain your privacy.
+Two, people–from the mail carrier to guests to door-to-door salespeople–are going to see the sidelight windows up close, which means that a fantastic window treatment all the more important to make sure you maintain your privacy.

 Our recommendation for French door window treatments: Plantation shutters.
 Since they’re installed directly onto the window frame and are incredibly resilient, shutters are a great solution for French doors.
 Their classic style and energy-efficiency are added benefits for your French door.